Skip to main content

 3. Session Key Generated: SDK creates a temporary ECDSA keypair (Stark curve)

-5. Address Derivation: addressSeed = Poseidon(sub, app_salt) → deterministic wallet address
+5. Address Derivation: addressSeed = Poseidon(sub, salt) → deterministic wallet address

 6. On-Chain Verification: Smart contract verifies JWT RSA signature and registers session key